 The Legislative Council Redress System receives and handles complaints from members of the public who are aggrieved by Government actions or policies.
 It also deals with public representations on Government policies and legislation as well as other matters of public concern.

-In groups of seven, Members take turns to be on duty each week to oversee the system and to give guidance to staff of the Public Complaints Office of the Legislative Council Secretariat in processing cases.
+In groups of nine, Members take turns to be on duty each week to oversee the system and to give guidance to staff of the Public Complaints Office of the Legislative Council Secretariat in processing cases.
 During their duty week, Members take turns to be on "ward duty" to meet complainants with appointments (including individual clients and deputations) who wish to discuss their complaints with Members in person.

 The Legislative Council Commission published a commemorative book, entitled "Legislative Council Then and Now: A Journey to the New Complex", to mark the opening of the Legislative Council Complex ("the Complex").